Discover a convenient way to monitor your heart rate using advanced ECG tool.

 The average speed is 25 mm/s; however, a 50 mm/s variation is sometimes applied.

 Adults should have an average resting pulse rate of sixty to hundred beats per minute (BPM).
 The usual heart rate limits for children change as they grow older.
-During vigorous exercise, your heart rate increases to ensure that your muscles receive sufficient oxygen.
+During vigorous exercise, your heart rate increases to ensure your muscles receive sufficient oxygen.
 The pulse beat becomes faster as the amount of physical activity increases.
-You may use an ECG Heart Rate Calculator to figure out the highest recommended heart rate.
+You may use an ECG Heart Rate Calculator to determine the highest recommended heart rate.

 Here are the ways to get yourself prepared for an ECG test:

-Wear Comfortable Clothes: Choose clothes that are easy to remove and put back on, like a button-down shirt or a blouse, because you might need to undress from the waist up.
+Wear comfortable clothes: Choose clothes that are easy to remove and put back on, like a button-down shirt or a blouse, because you might need to undress from the waist up.

-Skip the Lotions and Oils: Don't apply lotions or oils on your chest area on the test day.
+Skip the lotions and oils: Don't apply lotions or oils on your chest area on the test day.
 They can make it hard for the ECG electrodes to stick to your skin.

-Hold Off on Caffeine: Avoid coffee, tea, or any caffeinated drinks before the test since caffeine can change your heart's rhythm.
+Hold off on caffeine: Avoid coffee, tea, or any caffeinated drinks before the test since caffeine can change your heart's rhythm.

 Relax: It's normal to feel anxious, but remember, an ECG test is quick, safe, and doesn't hurt.
 Just breathe and stay calm.